noelGordon96/2HOL-Helper/README.txt

 	- G ---------- This will take you to the online TwoTech crafting guide
 	- ESC -------- Minimize the crafting guide and switch back to the game (Only works while in the guide)

-- Right click on the programs tray icon (2HOL icon) and use one of the following menu items:
+- Right click on the 2HOL Helper tray icon (2HOL icon in the bottom right of the screen, you may have to click the ^ icon) and use one of the following menu items:
 	- Pause ------ This will pause or unpause all hotkeys for the 2HOL Helper program
 	- Settings --- Can be used to edit some of the settings such as timer position or timer volume
 	- Exit ------- Close the background program manually (does not close your 2HOL game)